ExtremeFLOW/neko/doc/pages/accelerators.md

   ...
   call add2(x, y, n)
 ~~~~~~~~~~~~~~~
-To offload the computation to the device, must obtain the device pointers of `x` and `y`, and instead call device_math::device_add2
+To offload the computation to the device, one must obtain the device pointers of `x` and `y`, and instead call device_math::device_add2
 ~~~~~~~~~~~~~~~{.f90}
   integer, allocatable :: x(:), y(:) type(c_ptr) :: x_d, y_d